-- The overall quality of and satisfaction with services delivered by the Provider - Career Pathway Assessments and Career Pathway Plans are developed specifically for individual Participants and Résumés are individually tailored.
+- The overall quality of and satisfaction with Services delivered by the Provider - Career Pathway Assessments and Career Pathway Plans are developed specifically for individual Participants and Résumés are individually tailored.

 The Department may gather information on a CTA Provider's performance from a variety of sources, including through client satisfaction surveys and post-program monitoring surveys.
-In assessing performance, the Department may also take into account other factors including but not limited to:
+In assessing performance, the Department may also consider other factors including but not limited to: